Rasyidannas/Backend_Summary/Networking.md

 **Some security in FTP**
 1. FTPS (FTP Secure), FTPS adds SSL/TLS encryption to FTP securing data transmission.
 It can operate in explicit (AUTH TLS) or implicit (SSL/TLS on the contril channed) mode.
 2. SFTP (SSH File Transfer Protocol), SFTp is a subsystem of SSH(Secure Shell) and provides secure file tranfer file transfer over SSH connections.
 It is not realted to traditional FTP and FTPS.

+### What is DNS
+DNS (Domain Name System) is a hierarchical and decentralized naming system used to translate human-friendly domain names (like www.example.com) into IP addresses (like 192.0.2.1) that computers use to identify each other on the network.

+**DNS Records**
+1. A - ipv4
+2. AAAA - ipv6
+3. CNAME - used to create an alias for another domain ro subdomain
+4. MX - Mail Server
+5. SRV - specifies a port within a server for certain services
+6. SPF - txt files that dns uses to stop unwanted email traffic
+7. DMARC - also a txt file used by ISP to stop phishing emails

+**Kind of DNS Attacking**
+1. DNS Poisoning is poisoning DNS entries so that fake webpage is loaded upon request.
+Most common is dns cache poisoning.
+2. DNS Hijacking
+3. DDos Attacks
+4. DNS Amplification

+**Kind of DNS Security**
+1. DNSSEC, strengthens authentication in DNS using digital signatures based on public key cryptography
+2. RRSIG, each DNS record is digitaly signed which creates RRSIG which provides integrity
+3. DNS Sinkhole, provide false information to attacker, can also forward malicious requests to honeypot.
+It can also be used to block certain type of content within the network